Jonxslays/wom.py/README.md

 ## Disclaimer

-The libaray is in early development, and as such features or exposed interfaces may change at any time.
+The library is in early development, and as such features or exposed interfaces may change at any time.

 Thanks for following the progress!